-Due date for non-personal returns
+Tax filing due date for non-personal returns:

-Final date to timely file tax return for last calendar year for expats who requested additional 2-month extension.
+Final date to timely file tax return for last calendar year for expats who requested an additional 2-month extension.

 If you owe money to the IRS, you might be wondering when it's due (especially with the filing extensions granted you as an expatriate).
 It's easy to be confused, as an expat, about the deadlines for U.S. taxes.
 In this article we will cover the deadlines for tax returns and FBAR forms, as well as how to file for an extension if needed.